MorpheusAIs/Morpheus/YellowPaper.md

 # Morpheus Yellow Paper

 This paper describes the technical details of the Morpheus full node, Morpheus Smart Contract, and related proofs.
+Presented as written in the whitepaper contributed by the anonymous developers Morpheus, Trinity & Neo.

 ## Morpheus Smart Contracts & Oracle Descriptions
 On chain actions that need to be validated by the Morpheus smart contract.